svdbusse/SemiAnnualChat/_posts/2019/2019-06-03-OrgUnitPath-G.-Suite-Azure-AD-Provisioning.md

 ![Single App Role Assignment Definition](/SemiAnnualChat/assets/OrgUnitPath/SingleAppRoleAssignment.png "Single App Role Assignment Definition")

-This function would allow me to create additional Azure AD App Registration Roles, that I could assign to groups of users to specify the desired orgUnitPath.
+This function would allow me to create additional Azure AD App Registration Roles by editing the Azure AD application manifest, I could then use these custom roles to assign groups of users to specify the desired destination orgUnitPath.

 ### Expression Attribute Mapping
 The following shows the final expression based attribute mapping used to map App Roles to orgUnitPaths.

-#### Adding an Attribute
+**Adding an Attribute**
-![Edit Attributes](/SemiAnnualChat/assets/OrgUnitPath/EditAttribute3.png "Edit Attributes")
+![Edit Attributes](/SemiAnnualChat/assets/OrgUnitPath/EditAttribute3.png "Edit Attributes") **All Attribute Mappings**

-#### All Attribute Mappings
+The list of all attribute mappings from Azure AD to G. Suite
 ![Attribute Mappings](/SemiAnnualChat/assets/OrgUnitPath/AttributeMapping.png "Attribute Mappings")

 ## Adding Azure AD Application Manifest Roles